apache/gravitino/docs/manage-metalake-using-gravitino.md

 </Tabs>

 :::info
-If the metalake is already disabled, the operation will do nothing.
+This operation does nothing if the metalake is already disabled.
 :::

 ## Drop a metalake

-Deleting metalake doesn't use forced deletion by default, so please make sure:
+Deleting a metalake by "force" is not a default behavior, so please make sure:

 - There are no catalogs under the metalake.
 Otherwise, you will get an error.
 - The metalake is [disabled](#disable-a-metalake).
 Otherwise, you will get an error.

-If you are using forced deletion, it will:
+Deleting a metalake by "force" will:

 - Delete all sub-entities (tags, catalogs, schemas, etc.) under the metalake.
 - Delete the metalake itself even if it is enabled.